In summary:

 On the plus side, this makes them sound raw, which is refreshing in an era where everybody else seems to be obsessed with drum loops and samples, but on negative side, it robs a few tracks of the bombast which we’ve come to expect from Bon Jovi over the years.

 Lyrically, Jon Bon Jovi tries to keep it simple by re-treading a path which he knows works well for their style of music.
-He spends the bulk of Crush’s 58-minute runtime reminiscing about the ever-changing world around him, the joys of days gone by, and the reality of being a rockstar struggling with the aging process.
+He spends the bulk of Crush’s 58-minute runtime reminiscing about the ever-changing world around him, the joys of days gone by, and the reality of being an ageing rockstar.

-Overall, Crush is a pretty solid comeback album from a band who have been sorely missed.
-The lack of studio engineering means the songs here sound as fresh today as they did upon first release, which is a great thing.
-However, many of the songs are hamstrung by the sheer awesomeness of the album opener, and I have little doubt that the lasting legacy for Crush is to be remembered as “the It’s My Life album”.
+Interestingly, the lack of studio engineering means the songs sound as fresh today as they did upon first release, which is a great thing – however, they’re hamstrung by the sheer awesomeness of the lead single, and the lasting legacy for Crush will be to be remembered as “the It’s My Life album”.

 In summary:

 Bon Jovi return from a 5-year hiatus with one of the best rock songs of all time.
-Crush can’t keep up the pace across 12-tracks, but it’s a solid comeback from a band who have been sorely missed.
+They can’t keep up the pace across the rest of the album, but Crush is still a solid comeback from a band who have been sorely missed.

 Crush receives 6/11.